Paul Wellstone: Death

-On October 25, 2002, Wellstone, along with seven others, died in an airplane crash in northeastern Minnesota, at 10:22 a.m.
+On October 25, 2002, Wellstone, along with seven others, died in the crash of a chartered Beechcraft King Air in northeastern Minnesota, at 10:22 a.m.
 He was 58 years old.
-The other victims were his wife, Sheila; one of his three children, Marcia; the pilots, Richard Conry and Michael Guess; and campaign staffers Mary McEvoy, Tom Lapic and Will McLaughlin.
+The other victims were his wife, Sheila; their daughter Marcia; the pilots, Richard Conry and Michael Guess; and campaign staffers Mary McEvoy, Tom Lapic and Will McLaughlin.

 Autopsy reports determined that five of the passengers likely died instantly upon impact, while three others—McEvoy, Lapic, and McLaughlin—showed signs of smoke inhalation from the ensuing fire.
 The airplane was en route to Eveleth, where Wellstone was to attend the funeral of Martin Rukavina, a steelworker whose son Tom Rukavina served in the Minnesota House of Representatives.
-Wellstone decided to go to the funeral instead of a Minneapolis rally and fundraiser attended by Mondale and fellow Senator Ted Kennedy.
-He was to debate Norm Coleman in Duluth, Minnesota, that night.
+Wellstone had decided to go to the funeral instead of a Minneapolis rally and fundraiser attended by Mondale and fellow Senator Ted Kennedy.
+He was to debate Republican nominee Norm Coleman in Duluth, Minnesota, that night.